• Skip to main content

 When does a crown make a better choice than a filling?

 You may find yourself in a situation where your tooth needs to be rebuilt.
 And your dentist says that either a dental crown or a filling might be placed.
-If so, the question that seems to run through many people’s mind is:
+If so, a question that then comes to mind is …

 That’s the subject of this page.

-Below, we examine the crown vs. filling issue from the standpoint of what might make the best choice in terms of creating the most favorable health outlook for your tooth.
-It explains situations where choosing one approach rather than the other might result in a significant negative event, with fracture being a primary concern.
+In our discussion, we examine the crown vs. large filling issue from the standpoint of what might make the best choice in terms of creating the most favorable long-term outlook for your tooth.
+And we explain situations where choosing one approach rather than the other might result in a significant negative outcome, with tooth fracture being a primary concern.

-Not discussed on this page is the subject of comparative restoration longevity.
+(Not discussed on this page is the subject of how long each type of restoration is likely to last.
 Generally, it’s expected that a dental crown will tend to last longer How long?.
-But a filling can provide reasonable service too How long?, if placed for appropriate applications like those discussed on this page.
+But a filling can provide reasonable service too How long? if placed in appropriate situations.
+Use the links for further details.)

-Choosing between dental crown and filling placement. – Factors to consider.
+Choosing between dental crown and large filling placement – Factors to know and consider.

-One of the biggest differences between a dental filling and a crown is the greater level of protection that the latter provides.
+One of the biggest differences between having a dental filling or crown placed is the greater level of protection that the crown provides.

 The way a crown encases its tooth helps to reinforce it.

-• Dental fillings don’t offer as much protection. – In comparison, a filling just rests in or on a tooth and generally doesn’t offer any substantial strengthening effect.
-And as we explain below, in some cases choosing this option may actually place the tooth at greater risk for fracture.
+- Dental fillings don’t offer as much protection. – In comparison, a filling just rests in or on a tooth and generally doesn’t offer any substantial strengthening effect.
+And as we explain below, and especially in the case of large filling placement, choosing this option may leave the tooth with a significant risk for future fracture.

 (Related page: Broken teeth – Repairs and outcomes.
 Example scenarios.)